hmslima/sambahsacompletegrammar/sambahsa.md

 friend(s)).

 Other important observation about the second person of plural “yu”.
-You already know that is not necessary the use of the pronoun, but in future examples you'll notice that the pronunciation of the third person of singular and the second person of plural are very similar, look:
+You already know that, in most cases, it's not necessary the use of the pronoun, but in future examples you'll notice that the pronunciation of the third person of singular and the second person of plural are very similar, look: